-We believe that long-term equity awards are the strongest link between executive pay and stockholder interests and expect long-term equity grants to be a significant portion of our NEO total compensation.
+We believe that long-term equity awards are the strongest link between executive pay and stockholder interests and, therefore, they represent a significant portion of our NEO total compensation.
 Long-term equity awards are granted pursuant to the Forum Energy Technologies, Inc. 2010 Stock Incentive Plan (the "2010 Plan").
 Options are inherently performance based and we believe provide a strong link between our executives' and stockholders' long-term interests.
 We may grant restricted stock units for competitive purposes and to balance the compensation risk associated with options and to provide value in equity which is tied to retention by placing a vesting requirement on the restricted stock unit grants.
 Another reason we may grant restricted stock units is to conserve our share pool.
 Fewer full value shares are required to deliver a targeted equity value than would be required if the grant were made in options alone.
 We include performance based awards in the mix of equity granted to our NEOs.
-Beginning with the 2013 equity awards, we established that the percentages of each year's grant will be made up one-third each of stock options, restricted stock units and performance based shares as a balanced approach, which considers the motivation of our executives, the interests of our stockholders, as well as the common practice within our peer group.
+We established that the percentages of each year's grant will be made up one-third each of stock options, restricted stock units and performance based shares as a balanced approach, which considers the motivation of our executives, the interests of our stockholders, as well as the common practice within our peer group.

-LTI Vehicle Performance Measure Vesting Percentage Stock Options Final value varies with stock price 25% annually for four 33% Stock Options Tillal value valles with stock price years 3370 Time-Vested Restricted Final value varies with stock price 25% annually for four 33% Stock Units riliai value valies with stock price years 3370 Shares earned subject to Company One-third of each award Performance Shares TSR performance relative to peer vests after the one, two and 33% group over a one, two, and three three year performance 3370 year period periods
+LTI Vehicle Performance Measure Vesting Percentage Stock Options Final value varies with stock price 25% annually for four years 33% Time-Vested Restricted Stock Units Final value varies with stock price 25% annually for four years 33% Shares earned subject to Company TSR One-third of each award vests after the one, Performance Shares performance relative to peer group over a two and three year performance periods 33% one, two, and three year period

-Long Term Incentive Award Program Terms Award Cycle & Timing

-Fiscal Year Equity Granted February 2014 February 2015 February 2016 February 2017

-2013-2015 2013

-Performance Performance

-Share Award Award Share

-Earned 33 1/3

-2013

-Performance

-Share Award

-Earned 33 1/3

-2012 2013

-2013 Performance

-Share Award

-Earned 33 1/3

-2013 Time- 2013 Restricted 2013 Restricted 2013 Restricted 2013 Restricted

-Vested Stock 25% Stock 25% Stock 25% Stock 25%

-Restricted Stock Vested Vested Vested Vested

-2013 Time- 2013 Stock 2013 Stock 2013 Stock 2013 Stock

-Vested Stock Options 25% Options 25% Options 25% Options 25%

-Options Vested Vested Vested Vested
+Long Term Incentive Award Program Terms Award Cycle & Timing Fiscal Year Equity Granted February 2015 February 2016 February 2017 February 2018 2014 Performance Share Award 2014 Performance Share Award Earned 33 1/3 2014 Performance Share Award Earned 33 1/3 2014 2014 Performance Share Award Earned 33 1/3 2014 Time-Vested Restricted Stock Units 2014 Restricted Stock Units 25% Vested 2014 Restricted Stock Units 25% Vested 2014 Restricted Stock Units 25% Vested 2014 Restricted Stock Units 25% Vested 2014 Time-Vested Stock Options 2014 Stock Options 25% Vested 2014Stock Options 25% Vested 2014 Stock Options 25% Vested 2014 Stock Options 25% Vested